Your web browser is outdated and may be insecure

 The Levels of Practice Working Group developed further content to ensure that the definition and standards applied to all contexts in which registered nurses work.
 To optimise public protection, additional capabilities have been specified for nurses working at an advanced level who primarily provide direct-patient care.

 The report includes the capabilities that registered nurses working at the advanced level of practice will demonstrate, aligned to the four pillars of nursing practice.
 It contains further discussion and definition of terms.
-Access and download the Advanced Level Nursing Definition report.
+Access and download the Advanced Level Nursing Definition Standards.

 Useful resources